 OpenOffice.org text documents consisting of more than one page can be printed automatically as a brochure.
 Two pages of a text document will be reduced in size and printed next to each other on a page in landscape (horizontal) orientation.
 Both sides of the page will be printed (most printers require that users take out the paper after the first half of the printing process and feed it in again with the blank side of the page facing upward).
 OpenOffice.org will automatically print the pages so that they can be read as a brochure.
 OpenOffice.org automatically arranges the pages in such a way that the text can be read continuously by laying the pages together, fold them in the center and stapling them in the fold.

-• To make a brochure using the current document, select File > Print.
-In the dialogue that opens, click the Options button.
-Check the Brochure checkbox.
+To make a brochure using the current document, select File > Print.
+In the dialogue that opens, do the following;